technomancy/bussard/spoilers/characters.md

 Engines capable of lots of maneuvering around a star but not long-term flight.
 They need significant battery if they are to activate a portal.
-Mostly they carry cargo and passengers; occasionally science.
+Mostly they carry cargo and passengers; occasionally scientific equipment.

 ## Non-colonizing exploration ships? (automated?)